hunt-genes/SMED8020/Day3-2-FUMA/README.md

 This practical is in two parts:

-Firstly, we will follow-up the a findings manually.
+1) Firstly, we will follow-up a findings manually.

 [Part 1: Functional annotation without FUMA](FUMApractical2023_PART1)

-Secondly, we will use the FUMA tool.
+2) Secondly, we will use the FUMA tool.

 [Part 2: Functional annotation without FUMA](FUMApractical2023_PART2)